mxagar/music_genre_classification/data_analysis/README.md

   - Create new text field which is the concatenation of the title and the song name.
 - Finish the run: `run.finish()`.

+We can check in out W&B account that the artifact and the run(s) are registered and tracked.

 The other two the notebooks perform operations that are in part transferred to the production components, but they are not tracked; the tracking is shown only in the notebook [`EDA_Tracking.ipynb`](EDA_Tracking.ipynb).

 ### Links

 - Original dataset: [Dataset of songs in Spotify](https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify).
 - Example EDA and data modeling with the dataset [Understanding + classifying genres using Spotify audio features](https://www.kaylinpavlik.com/classifying-songs-genres/).